python3statement/python3statement.github.io/_posts/2007-01-01-statement.md

 # In Progress

-## This is the current text of the pledge, it is not final and still in discussion.
+## This is the current text of the statement, it is not final and still in discussion.

 ## Your feedback is welcomed.